rznayeem/prime-palace-client/README.md

   interact with use.
 - User can update their profile details from update profile section.

-\*Npm packages that I used : a.
-AOS package b.
-React Hook Form c.
-Swiper Slider
+\*Npm packages that I used : -a.
+AOS package -b.
+React Hook Form -c.
+Swiper Slider d.Animate.css